 - Wage garnishment will stop

 Additionally, every debtor who declares bankruptcy is required to complete two credit counseling sessions.
-These sessions will identify the root of your debt problems and provide you with the tools you need to keep yourself out of debt.
+These sessions will identify the root of your debt problems and provide you with the tools you need to keep yourself out of debt in the future.

 If there are no special circumstances, most first-time bankruptcies will be discharged in just nine months.